dokutan/mouse_m908/README.md

 # mouse_m908
 Control the Redragon M908 Impact gaming mouse from Linux and BSD

+**Disclaimer: This software is not supported by the manufacturer of the hardware in any way, and relies completely on information from reverse-engineering.
+There is no warranty, especially in case of damage to the hardware.**

 ## Status
 All settings from the official software are implemented, except repeating macros, which seems to be broken in the official software and is therefore currently disabled in this program.
 As a result there will be no changes to this program, unless I overlooked some features or find a bug.